-Adventurer, writer and actor, Charley Boorman became involved with Unicef while filming Long Way Round with Ewan McGregor in 2004.
+Adventurer, writer and actor, Charley Boorman became involved with UNICEF UK while filming Long Way Round with Ewan McGregor in 2004.

 The next in the Long Way Series followed in 2007 with Long Way Down and most recently, Long Way Up.

-Through Long Way Round Charley and Ewan visited programmes in Ukraine, Kazakhstan and Mongolia to meet children supported by Unicef’s work.
-For Long Way Down they saw first-hand Unicef’s work with child soldiers in Uganda and land-mine awareness programmes in Ethiopia.
+Through Long Way Round Charley and Ewan visited programmes in Ukraine, Kazakhstan and Mongolia to meet children supported by UNICEF UK’s work.
+For Long Way Down they saw first-hand UNICEF UK’s work with child soldiers in Uganda and land-mine awareness programmes in Ethiopia.

-Most recently, for Long Way Up they travelled from Argentina to LA on electric bikes, visiting Unicef programmes in Bolivia, Peru and Honduras along the way.
+In 2020, for Long Way Up they travelled from Argentina to LA on electric bikes, visiting UNICEF UK’s programmes in Bolivia, Peru and Honduras along the way.

-On their travels, they learn more about the devastating issues affecting children across South and Central America and Unicef’s work to support children everywhere.
+On their travels, they learn more about the devastating issues affecting children across South and Central America and UNICEF UK’s work to support children everywhere.

 A committed and passionate supporter, Charley continues to raise awareness of the issues facing children across the world and regularly supports our fundraising events and campaigns.